nguyenmichelleh/crema/README.md

 # Crema
 React-Firebase web app featuring shared calendar and map resources to connect individuals with preexisting cafe plans.
 Crema is aimed at facilitating offline social interaction.
-Studies show that individuals with "social health" exhibit greater mental and physical wellbeing.
+Studies have shown that individuals with "social health" exhibit greater mental and physical wellbeing.

 ## Features